 - 1. The area is contiguous and is greater than $1\frac{1}{2}$ acres in size; - 2.
-The area qualifies as a "conservation area;"; - 3.
+The RPA qualifies as a "conservation area".
+Summaries of the qualification findings are outlined in Section V. - 3.
 All property in the area would substantially benefit from the proposed redevelopment project improvements; - 4.
 The sound growth of taxing districts applicable to the area, including the Village, has been impaired by the factors found present in the area; and - 5.
 The area would not be subject to redevelopment without the investment of public funds, including property tax increments.